kyma-incubator/compass/docs/architecture/high-level-components.md

 ![](./assets/grouping.svg)

 Application or Runtime can be assigned to many groups.
-On the diagram above, you can see that Application 2 belongs to 2 Groups: `production` and `stage`.
+On the diagram above, you can see that `Application 2` belongs to 2 Groups: `production` and `stage`.
-Thanks to that, its API or Events can be consumed by both Runtime 1 and Runtime 2.
-Communication between components that do not belong to the same group is forbidden, in the example above, `App3` cannot communicate with `Runtime1`.
+Thanks to that, its API or Events can be consumed by both `Runtime 1` and `Runtime 2`.
+Communication between components that do not belong to the same group is forbidden, in the example above, `Application 3` cannot communicate with `Runtime 1`.